growdigital/course/map/script.md

 # Reasons to be planning

-[SINGS] 1-2-3, hat tip to Ian Dury and the Blockheads
+[SINGS] 1-2-3, hat tip to Ian Dury and the Blockheads.
+Firstly, **document** what is around you.
+The, make a big, clear list of what you want.
+And then, after soem design work, distil your infor